JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 [Preparing for Azure services retirements]({% post_url 2023/09/2023-09-25-preparing-for-azure-services-retirements %})
 post, it's good to have a plan in place to follow these topics regularly so that it doesn't come as an surprise.
+Better to have it as part of your regular meeting agendas e.g., quarterly production readiness reviews in order to not miss these.

 Now it's a good time to start looking for using .NET 8.
 It then gives you then a lot more time to think about other upgrades in the future: